 3- Soil Inclusion

-While bulging may increase pile ultimate load, it is still considered as a pile defect and should be investigated.
+El-Wakil and Kassim cite that bulging is defined as a kind of pile shape imperfection; bulging increases the pile cross-section in certain areas along the pile length.
+While bulging may increase the pile ultimate load capacity, it is still considered as a pile defect and should be investigated.
 Pile integrity testing can effectively help identify bulging and necking in concrete piles.

 Sign up to our Newsletter and receive the latest blog posts from our knowledge centre, and updates on our novel technologies.